byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 Bokashi tea has millions of microbes, an incredibly beneficial soil enhancer that can be used too accelerate decomposition in compost piles by pouring directly into the compost.
 The beneficial bacteria help to speed up the composting process, adding bokashi tea is a great way too add moisture to the compost pile, if needed.
 Use fresh bokashi tea for best results.

-Watering the garden...
-Bokashi tea is strong and must be diluted with water at a 100:1 ratio, 100 parts water to 1 part bokashi tea, approximately 2 teaspoons of tea for every liter of water.
+***Watering the garden: Bokashi tea is strong and must be diluted with water at a 100:1 ratio.*** 100 parts water to 1 part bokashi tea, approximately 2 teaspoons of tea for every liter of water.

 If the bokashi tea can not be used straight away, simply poor it down the drain.
 It is completely natural and will not pollute.
 The bokashi bacteria  help to unblock clogged drains and are beneficial to the water.
 Bokashi tea contributes to cleaning up waterways as the good bacteria compete with the bad bacteria.

 ![Checking on the bokashi tea.](./bokashiImages/bokashiWorkingBinsOpenTea_web.JPG) Checking on the bokashi tea.
 Bokashi bin is open to use lid as a trivet to catch any liquid as the bottom bin is emptied.

-Pour the concentrated Bokashi tea directly into kitchen and bathroom drains, toilets and septic systems.
+The concentrated Bokashi tea can also be deposited directly into kitchen and bathroom drains, toilets and septic systems.
 It will help prevent algae build-up and control odor.

 #### *Resources*

-**Private Bokashi Soil Building Lessons Available.**
+**Private Bokashi Soil Building Consultation Available.**

 [**Bokashi Soil Building Instructional Video Link YouTube**](https://youtu.be/6fonPhtzfSc)